Unified continuous-time q-learning for mean-field game and mean-field control problems

-Reinforcement learning (RL), one of the most fast growing branches in machine learning, provides a powerful way to learn solutions to MFG and MFC problems in the unknown environment via the repetitive trial-and-error procedure.
+\paragraph{{RL for discrete-time MFG and MFC}} Reinforcement learning (RL), one of the most fast growing branches in machine learning, provides a powerful way to learn solutions to MFG and MFC problems in the unknown environment via the repetitive trial-and-error procedure.
 Most existing RL algorithms for MFG and MFC focused on discrete-time mean-field Markov decision processes. \cite{GHXZ2019} initially proposed a discrete-time Q-learning algorithm for MFG with some convergence guarantees.
-Later, some extensions and different algorithms have been quickly developed, see among \cite{cuikoeppl2021, Xieetal2020}, fictitious play algorithms in \cite{Elieetal2020, Perrinetal2020}, online mirror descent algorithms in \cite{Perolatetal2021}, population-dependent policies in \cite{PLPEGP2022}, regularized MFG in \cite{AKS2023}.
+Later, some extensions and different algorithms have been quickly developed, see among fictitious play algorithms in \cite{Elieetal2020, Perrinetal2020, cuikoeppl2021, Xieetal2020}, online mirror descent algorithms in \cite{Perolatetal2021}, population-dependent policies in \cite{PLPEGP2022}, and regularized MFG in \cite{AKS2023}.
+The solutions learnt by these RL algorithms provide approximate Nash equilibria for finite-agent games, see e.g. \cite{AKS2023b, Saldi18}.
 In the meantime, RL has also been employed for solving MFC problems with different features in \cite{CLT23}, \cite{GGWX23, GGWX21a, GGWX21b}, \cite{PB2021}, \cite{CTSK2021}, \cite{Mondaletal2022, Mondaletal2023}, to name a few.
 Recently, \cite{AFL2022, AFHR2023} studied unified two-timescale RL algorithms to solve discrete-time MFG and MFC problems in finite and continuous state-action space, respectively.
 The related convergence result is also established in the subsequent work \cite{AFLZ23}.
 We refer to \cite{Lauriereetal2022} for a comprehensive survey on some learning MFG and MFC problems.